giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 The diagonal second-order terms, the mixed first-order terms, and the zero-order off-diagonal terms are all defined for longitudinally varying sectional coefficients.

-The dependence on the evolving CSF representation enters through the known sectional fields
+At the sub-domain level, the corresponding quantities carry the index $k$.
+In the assembled nuclear operator, the dependence on the evolving CSF representation enters through the global sectional fields

 $$ J_\bullet(x), $$